Scorpions Interview: ‘Too much fun to quit now’

 Film Shoot Comes To An End In Munich

-An OB van, 14 cameras, 47 crew members: The personnel and equipment for the last day of shooting BIG CITY NIGHTS in Munich’s Olympiahalle.
+An OB van, 14 cameras, 47 crew members: The personnel and equipment for the last day of shooting FOREVER AND A DAY in Munich’s Olympiahalle.
 The Scorpions documentary is a Deutsche Welle production.
 On the program: What could be the last concert on the hard rock band’s three year farewell tour around the world.

 The Munich finale was especially challenging for director Katja von Garnier.
 She not only sat in the OB van directing the camera cranes, robot cameras, SteadyCams and Polecams.
 She also shot footage in the backstage area and conducted interviews with the musicians.
 She’s been accompanying Germany’s most successful rock band for a year and a half now.
 Earlier stops included Thailand, Russia, England, Belgium, USA, France and Germany.
 In February, the director will lock herself into an editing suite to finish the film by June.